ericholscher/django-testing-docs/basic_unittests.rst

 them), in which you assert some conditions which are true.
 This allows you a lot more flexibility in the tests.

-Now if you try to run these tests, you will again not get have them showing up in your output!
+Now if you try to run these tests, you will again not see them showing up in your output!
 You need to go into your ``__init__.py`` in your tests directory.
 It should now look like the following (assuming you followed part 1 of this series)::